mellewynia/cv/README.md

-# Source of my cv/website
+# Source of my cv / resume / website

 This project simplifies the way I manage and update my website and cv.
 That woulde be a nice opportunity to combine interesting technologies!